shikokuchuo/mirai/README.md

 #> [1] 6
 ```

-This implementation ensures that tasks are evenly-distributed amongst
+This implementation sends tasks immediately, and ensures that tasks are
-daemons, however requires tasks to be sent to daemons immediately.
-This
+evenly-distributed amongst daemons.
+This means that optimal scheduling
-means that optimal scheduling is not guaranteed as the duration of tasks
+is not guaranteed as the duration of tasks cannot be known *a priori*.
-cannot be known *a priori*.
-As an example, tasks could be queued at a
+As an example, tasks could be queued at a daemon behind a long-running
-server behind a long-running task, whilst other servers remain idle.
+task, whilst other daemons remain idle.

 The advantage of this approach is that it is low-level and does not
 require an additional dispatcher process.
 It is well-suited to working